-Paul is General Manager, Development, at Wellington Shire Council.
-His role encompasses strategic management of Land Use Planning, Economic Development and Municipal Services across the Wellington Shire.
+Paul is Director, Development, at East Gippsland Shire Council.
+His role encompasses strategic management of Land Use Planning, Economic Development and Municipal Services across the East Gippsland Shire.
 He has worked in local government for more than twenty years in areas such as arts facilities administration, cultural development, leisure facilities and events management.
 Paul was part of the team that initiated the highly successful Wangaratta Festival of Jazz.
 He is a former member of the Australia Council’s Community Cultural Development Board.

 Angela is a photographic artist with diverse experience in community-based practice.
 Angela has lectured and tutored in Photography at Monash University, Gippsland and University of Melbourne, and has work in collections including the National Gallery of Australia, Queensland Art Gallery and State Library of Victoria.
 Her qualifications include Post-Graduate Diploma in Fine Art-Photography VCA, Bachelor in Communication, QUT and Masters of Art Curatorship, University of Melbourne.
 In 2005, Angela received an Australia Council CCD Skills and Professional Development award for to travel to the United Kingdom.
 In addition to her role on the CDN Board, Angela is also a Life Member of Midsumma Festival and Brisbane Lesbian and Gay Pride Festival